johndjameson/johndjameson.com/source/blog/responsive-sidenotes.md

 <sup class="post-marker"><a href="#note:1">1</a></sup>
 ```

-The `<sup>` tag semantically identifies the child `<a>` element as a superscript and also allows us to use CSS properties on two unique elements later on.[^2] The `href="#note:1"` attribute allows users to click annotation markers, repositioning the browser window to reveal related footnotes.
+The `<sup>` tag semantically identifies the child `<a>` element as a superscript and also allows us to use CSS properties on two unique elements later on.
+The `href="#note:1"` attribute allows users to click annotation markers, repositioning the browser window to reveal related footnotes.

 Once the body text is annotated with the intended markup, it's time to provide the content of our footnotes and sidenotes.
 Right before the closing `</article>` tag, add the following ordered list, modified as needed for your content.